amcgallian/M-TEMP/README.md

 You then will be presented with an interface within the program where you will simply input an integer that refers to the test you would like to work with.
 You then will have other prompts to do specific operations with the data from that test.

 More to come soon on how to interact and use.

-Here’s a revised version of the section that improves clarity and presentation:

 ### Using The Excel Sheet